top 0

 Logo

-10 activities & things to do that were made for two
+10 activities and things to do that were made for two

-However, while dinner plans and junk boat trips are out of the question, there are still plenty of things you can do with a pal as a duo.
+Looking for things to do around Hong Kong that can be done as a duo?
+Whether you’re looking to plan a romantic day out, or simply looking for some one-on-one time with a friend, there are still plenty of activities you can do with a pal or a partner as a duo.
 Here are 10 activities and things to do that were made for two, whether you’re staying in or going out.
-Don’t forget to keep social distancing measures in mind and practise good hand hygiene.

 with-m